 There is a freemium version of it for occasional bloggers (10 image optimizations every month).
-Otherwise, you can subscribe a monthly plan starting from 4,99€ or purchase pack of images.
+Otherwise, you can subscribe to a monthly plan starting from 4,99€ or purchase a pack of images.

 Images are the best asset for user experience because they make your page useful and attractive.

-In this section of the guide I will use the advices of professional photographers to help you choose your images.
+In this section of the guide, I will use the pieces of advice of professional photographers to help you choose your images.